 AMI Optimization for Amazon EC2 T1.Micro Instances

-If you’ve seleted to setup a t1.micro instance here make sure to design the AMI to run on “600” MB of RAM or less, limit the number of recurring processes that use CPU time (e.g., cron jobs, daemons), if you are running popular PHP applications such as WordPress, Drupal, Joomla, etc then make sure to install an opcode cache and add plugins which focus on moving processing from the CPU and caching them to RAM (tweak cache TTL and purging to avoid overloading RAM).
+If you’ve decided to use a t1.micro instance, make sure to design the AMI to run on “600” MB of RAM or less, limit the number of recurring processes that use CPU time (e.g., cron jobs, daemons), if you are running popular PHP applications such as WordPress, Drupal, Joomla, etc then make sure to install an opcode cache and use plugins/extensions which focus on moving processing from the CPU to memory.

-Two Websites I’ve setup using Amazon EC2 T1.Micro Instances
+Examples of using Amazon EC2 T1.Micro Instances successfully